Back On The Move

 Surely it should be open by now?
 There’s nothing to indicate opening times but there’s a phone number on the door that I call, and the guy who answers says someone should be there to open up soon.
 10 minutes later a white guy does turn up outside to open the door and I follow him inside.
 He’s one of the museum curators and he says just to browse around as I wish.

 As I was leaving the motel earlier Tad, a guy I’m meeting in Memphis for a couple of music tours, called to postpone our tour tonight.
-This was to have been a tour of ‘real’ clubs around Memphis and Tad specialises in going ‘off the beaten track’ to back-street and lesser known venues for a ‘proper’ Blues experience, rather than the tourist joints on Beale Street.
-Tad says clubs open and close all the time and there’s nothing really on tonight but there should be tomorrow night, and can we do the club tour then, so obviously I agree to his suggestion.
-Tomorrow morning with Tad is still on though, more of which then…
+This was to have been a tour of ‘real’ clubs around Memphis.
+Tad specialises in going ‘off the beaten track’ to back-street and lesser known venues for a ‘proper’ Blues experience, rather than the tourist joints on Beale Street.
+He told me that clubs open and close all the time and there’s nothing really on tonight but there should be tomorrow night.
+So can we do the club tour then?
+Obviously I agree to his suggestion.
+Tomorrow morning with Tad is still on though, more of which later…

 “I went down to the crossroads” * in Clarksdale

-I arrive at lunchtime and pass the famous crossroads sign on the way into downtown, where I find Yazoo Pass, a diner-type of place, for a sandwich after which it’s a couple of blocks drive to the Delta Blues Museum.
-Whilst the building itself has been designated a Mississippi Landmark Property it’s a bit nondescript, being the Clarksdale freight depot built in 1918 for the railroad.
-No photos are allowed inside the museum but it’s actually quite a small place and very disappointing to be honest.
-They’ve just built an extension but there’s nothing in that part yet to speak of and the rest of the museum has some really badly portrayed exhibits, such as creased laser printed sheets of paper inside display cases stuck down with clearly visible sticky tape.
+Sadly the rest of the museum has some really badly portrayed exhibits, such as creased laser printed sheets of paper inside display cases stuck down with clearly visible sticky tape.
 There’s no logical sequence of either time, musical style or genre to how the exhibits are laid out so it’s all a bit of a jumble and poorly presented.
-There’s a grand plan laid out on a wall display which explains how they want to rectify some of this (for example by having logical, time sequenced exhibits) but it’s taken 10 years from opening to get this far and get the extension built, so who knows whether they’ll ever make it happen.
+There’s a grand plan laid out on a wall display which explains how they want to rectify some of this (for example by having logical, time sequenced exhibits) but it’s taken 10 years from opening to get this far and get the extension built.
+So who knows whether they’ll ever make it happen.

 Cat Head in Downtown Clarksdale